Stock Checker

 Again, pay attention to your tyre pressures to ensure they are closer to the optimum range.
 If they are still out, head back to the garage and repeat this step.

-Once you feel that you have the perfect pressures to keep your tyres in the optimum range, you should complete a longer run.
-In this run you should look at your tyre temperatures to ensure they stay in the optimum window.
+Once you have the perfect pressures to keep your tyres in the optimum range, you should complete a longer run.
+In this run, you should check your tyre temperatures to ensure they stay in the optimum window.

 The main purpose of this run is to ensure you aren’t overheating your tyres which will result in a loss of tyre life.

-You can watch your tyre temperatures using the HUD, which will show a live reading of your tyre temperatures.
+You can monitor your tyre temperatures using the HUD, which shows a live reading of your tyre temperatures.
 The colour of the tyre in the HUD will change with the temperature.

-If your tyres are too cold or loosing temperatures, they’ll appear blue.
+If your tyres are too cold or losing temperature, they’ll appear blue.
 Your tyres will often be blue when you leave the pits.
-If they are in their optimum temperature window they’ll be green.
-And if they are getting too hot they’ll appear yellow.
+If they are in their optimum temperature window, they’ll be green.
+And if they are getting too hot, they’ll appear yellow.

-You’ll also be able to see your brake temperature with the smaller HUD icon beside each tyre.
-If your brakes are running cold, you can start to lose heat from your tyres.
+You’ll also see your brake temperature with the smaller HUD icon beside each tyre.
+If your brakes run cold, you can lose heat from your tyres.
 And if your brakes are consistently hot, the heat will bleed into your tyres.

 As a final note, you should be consistently checking your tyre pressures and your car’s behavior after making any setup changes.
 Adjusting different parts of your setup, including your tyre pressures will affect how your car handles and behaves.
 This means that further tweaks may be required after making setup changes.